|Can I Let My Child Drink Alcohol at Home?||

 The following question was submitted to John Roska, an attorney/writer whose weekly newspaper column, "Q&A: The Law," runs in the St. Louis Post-Dispatch (Illinois Edition) and the Champaign News Gazette.

 Is it illegal for me as a parent to let my child drink some wine in my home?

 In Illinois, it is illegal for anyone under 21 to drink alcohol.
 Drinking under 21 is a Class A misdemeanor (the most serious kind), which can mean a $1,000 fine and 1 year in jail.
-In addition to the Illinois law, a city could also have a law about drinking under 21.
+In addition to the Illinois law, cities may also have a law about drinking under 21.

 If you want to use the special rule about letting your kid drink in your home, then one or both parents have to actually be with the child.
 You can't just say "son, you can drink at home whenever you want."
-If you're a legal guardian that is like being a parent for this law.
+The law does allow the child's legal guardian to be present instead of a parent.

 Illinois parents can let their own kids, in their own home, drink under their watchful eye.
-However, letting other kids drink, even if you're watching, in your own home, can get you into trouble.
+However, you cannot let other kids drink.
+This applies even if you are watching them and in your own home.

-Exactly following this special rule means that if a child gets in trouble for drinking under 21, then he has a defense to that criminal charge.
+Following this special rule means that if a child gets in trouble for drinking under 21, then he has a defense to that criminal charge.
 There may be other legal issues that arise as a result.
-For instance, a parent may have problems with DCFS, or with an ex-spouse claiming the parent is being a bad parent.
+For instance, a parent may have problems with DCFS.
+An ex-spouse may claim the parent is being a bad parent.
 The younger the drinkers, and the more they drink, the more trouble you could get into.